 Ever felt totally immersed in a videogame?
-Your websites should spark the same emotional connection, says Claudio Guglieri of Fi.
+Your websites should spark the same emotional connection, says Claudio Guglieri.

 I was 12 years old when I played an arcade game for the first time.
 It was the '90s and the game was Capcom Arcade's Final Fight.
 I remember like it was yesterday the rush I felt when the music started and when the story kicked off.

 I barely played for five minutes but when I finished I was so excited I could feel my heart beating in my throat.
 Final Fight was a hell of an experience.

 Throughout the years working in the interactive industry, I have felt that same excitement several times; when checking out some of the so called 'interactive experiences', checking regular content sites and lately playing GTAV online.

 However as time goes by I realized my expectations in the interactive field are getting lower and lower.
 Everyday I visit tons of sites that promise me an EXPERIENCE or urge me to EXPLORE.
 They always intend to INSPIRE ME and ask me to LEARN MORE and SHARE their content but I rarely do.
 I don't often feel rewarded by any of these sites, they all over promise and fail later on.